We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 how to book?

-Please complete the online registration by clicking the button below.
+Please complete the online registration by clicking the purple button below.
 If you have concerns, call us at 250-573-3242 ext 226.

 Is lunch or snack provided?